 When a pathogen such as a bacterium or virus enters your dog’s body, usually through his mouth or nose, it begins to multiply.

-As soon as your dog’s immune system is alerted to the presence of an invader, it begins to manufacture antibodies to combat the disease.
+When your dog’s immune system has recognized the presence of an invader, it begins to manufacture antibodies to combat the disease.

 Sometimes, a dog will develop enough antibodies to over power a disease, even a serious disease, without becoming obviously sick in any way.
 We know this because we can find antibodies in the blood of dogs that have not been obviously ill.